 The R.A.
-Butler Prize for essays in Politics and International Studies
+Butler Prize for essays in politics and international studies

-This competition is open to students in Year 12 or the Lower 6th.
+The R.A.
+Butler Prize competition is open to students in Year 12 or the Lower 6th.

 The Prize is jointly organised by Trinity College Cambridge and Cambridge University’s Department of Politics and International Studies.